 Once you have listed everything you know about your own immediate family, proceed backwards in time, one generation at a time, listing ancestors on your chart and group sheets.

 STEP 2: GATHER HOME SOURCES

 After filling in your group sheets and charts with as much information as you can, look for “Home Sources” that may provide additional information — such as names, places, and dates — in your research.
-Useful home sources include birth, marriage, and death certificates; newspaper obituaries; funeral programs/memorial cards, and much more.
-I’ve provided a link to a Genealogical Source Checklist I use below.
+Useful home sources include birth, marriage, divorce, and death certificates; newspaper obituaries; funeral programs/memorial cards, and much more.
+I’ve provided a link to a Genealogical Source Checklist I refer to daily.
 Download this document and refer to the “Family and Home Records” for source ideas to information about your ancestors.
-You may want to check with relatives (if possible) to see if they have any home sources that may help with your research.
+You may want to check with other relatives (if possible) also to see if they have any home sources that may help with your research.

 Be sure to reference all of your home sources so you will know exactly where your information came from.